 Introduction

-Module 1 covers International Organisations concerned with AtoN and related safety of navigation matters; detailed examination of SOLAS Chapter 5 and National obligations imposed by it and aspects of the United Nations Convention on the Law of the Sea (UNCLOS) 1982 which relate to AtoN service provision.
+Module 1 covers International Organisations concerned with AtoN and related safety of navigation matters; detailed examination of the International Convention on the Safety of Life at Sea (SOLAS) Chapter 5 and National obligations imposed by it and aspects of the United Nations Convention on the Law of the Sea (UNCLOS) 1982 which relate to AtoN service provision.

-Instructors for this module should have proven competency, knowledge and experience in the work of the International Maritime Organisation focussing on obligations imposed on National (Competent) Authorities; the International Association of Marine Aids to Navigation and Lighthouse Authorities; related International Organisations and/or a legal qualification related to a detailed knowledge of UNCLOS 82.
+Instructors for this module should have proven competency, knowledge and experience in the work of the International Maritime Organisation (IMO) focussing on obligations imposed on National (Competent) Authorities; the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA); related International Organisations and/or a legal qualification related to a detailed knowledge of UNCLOS 82.

 SUBJECT FRAMEWORK